-26 October – 6 November, Eindhoven University of Technology, the Netherlands
+26 October – 6 November, Academisch Genootschap, Eindhoven, the Netherlands

-The Deep-Dive PIC Design Course is a technology training scheduled for two weeks starting from Monday 26th October 2020 and is held at Eindhoven University of Technology in the Netherlands.
+The Deep-Dive PIC Design Course is a technology training scheduled for two weeks starting from Monday 26th October 2020 and is held at Academisch Genootschap in Eindhoven, the Netherlands.
 The course covers the theory and practice of integrated photonic component and circuit design using the powerful JePPIX building blocks.
 Hands on training with lab tools and design tools are complemented with cleanroom tours to develop insights into design rules and fabrication.
 Layout and simulation methods are explored with JePPIX software partners and professional designers.
 This course is particularly suitable to engineers who wish to create their first MPW chips and for new PhD students in the field of photonics.

 The course will provide both the underlying knowhow to enable an understanding of the design space, and the practical skills to implement designs.
 Participants with specific circuit specifications in mind may also benefit by being able to think through their designs with on-site experts.